moh-elsayed/RHOPS10-DPDK/README.md

 # Redhat Openstack 10 deployment and Intergration with ScaleIO

-During topenstack deployment, i will cater for OVS-DPDK as virtual forwarding plane with Neutron.
-And we will deploy a full DellEMC software defiend storage ScaleIO in two modes:
+During the openstack deployment, i will cater for OVS-DPDK as virtual forwarding plane with Neutron.
+And we will deploy a full DellEMC software defined storage ScaleIO in two modes:
 1. Two tiers => dedicated storage node
-2. hypered-converaged where compute node will be a storage nodes as well
+2. hypered-converged where compute node will be a storage nodes as well

 ## Getting Started